 *Slip on a shirt, slop and sunscreen and slap on a hat

-The kids are back at school back so prices and availability of accommodation improve, weather can be very warm and more humid than other months.
-Rain tends to fall in heavy afternoon showers rather than day-long drizzle
+The kids are back at school back, so prices and availability of accommodation improve, weather can be hot and more humid than other months.
+Rain tends to fall in heavy afternoon showers rather than day-long drizzle.

 Sydney Gay and Lesbian Mardi Gras is one of the biggest events in the city and parade weekend sees hotel rooms across the city heavily booked.
-The festival runs for 3 weeks but the week either side of the parade are particularly busy.
+The festival runs for 3 weeks, but the week either side of the parade are hectic.

 If you want to stay near the action book at least six months out for the best choice.
 Easter may also fall in March and push prices up.

 There is a public holiday for Anzac Day on April 25th.
 Accommodation around this date can become more difficult to find in the city centre so book early.
 If Easter is in April things, get even busier.
 It’s a lovely time to be here but with daylight savings coming to an end on the first weekend in April the days start to get shorter rather quickly.